ebru-celik/tour-of-heroes/README.md

 # TourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project was developed using the Angular tutorial and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

 ## Development server